 The typhoid outbreak at Mt Albert in 1922 spelled the end for Mt Roskill's pumping station.
-The 1923 Annual Report described the selling of the plant and shutting down of the pump house, on request from the Minister of Public Health.
-"A kitchen was added to the southern wall ... a ladies cloakroom opposite the kitchen ... and an entrance porch combined with men's cloakroom added to the double doors on the northern face."
+The 1923 annual report described the sale of the plant and closure of the pumphouse, on request from the minister of public health: "A kitchen was added to the southern wall... a ladies cloakroom opposite the kitchen ... and an entrance porch combined with men's cloakroom added to the double doors on the northern face."
 This became Mt Roskill's first community or municipal hall.
-It hosted "dances, parties, social gatherings, local theatrical productions" amongst other uses.
+It hosted "dances, parties, social gatherings, local theatrical productions", among other uses.